jcu-eresearch/EnMaSSe-Deployment/README.rst

 linux
 -----

-1. Complete steps 1-4 as above.
-2. yum install sqlite-devel python-devel (or equivalent for our system)
+1. yum install sqlite-devel python-devel bzip2-devel distribute (or equivalent for our system)
+2. Complete steps 1-4 as above.
 3. cd <deploy dir>
 4. sh deploy.sh

 windows
 -------

+1. Get git, python and virtualenv-2.7 working from the command line (see windows problems below).
+2. Get a valide c++ compiler working from the command line (see windows problems below).
-1. Complete steps 1-4 as above.
+3. Complete steps 1-4 as above.
-2. cd <deploy dir>
+4. cd <deploy dir>
-3. deploy.bat
+5. deploy.bat

 Note: It can be a pain getting python and virtualenv to work correctly from the command line, it may be easier to follow the deploy steps above.